-- Individuals with a physical or mental impairment that substantially limits life activities
+- With a physical or mental impairment that substantially limits life activities

-- Individuals who have a record of a substantially limiting impairment
+- Who have a record of a substantially limiting impairment

-- Individuals who are regarded as having a substantially limiting impairment, even if it’s minor or nonexistent
+- Who are regarded as having a substantially limiting impairment, even if it’s minor or nonexistent

 Keep in mind that the ADA only protects the above individuals who are qualified for the job they have or want.
 The current or potential employee must meet the job-related requirements and be able to perform the job with or without reasonable accommodation.

 Your employer responsibilities

 As an employer, you are not obligated to extend a job offer to an individual with a disability over a more qualified individual without a disability.
 However, you must give equal opportunities to individuals with disabilities in regards to hiring, promoting, extending benefits (e.g., health insurance), and providing reasonable accommodation.